Selling a house in Arkansas doesn’t need to be complicated. If you need help understanding the process, we’ve got you covered.

 It’s the best way to connect to multiple experienced, local realtors in Arkansas, while also potentially saving you thousands on your home sale.

-For example, Clever Real Estate has pre-negotiated a flat $3,000 or 1% listing fee with its network of top agents — much lower than the average Arkansas listing agent commission of 2.72%.
+For example, we pre-negotiate a flat $3,000 or 1.5% listing fee with our network of top agents — much lower than the average Arkansas listing agent commission of 3.22%.

 How to vet and compare agents

-It’s a smart idea to interview agents to see if they’re the best fit for you, even after getting matched through a service like Clever.
+It’s a smart idea to interview agents to see if they’re the best fit for you, even after getting matched through an agent matching service.

 Realtor criteria to consider includes: